-During 2020 and 2019, an amount of \$8 and \$3 respectively, were recorded by the Company as stock-based equity awards with respect to Consultant14.
+During 2021 and 2020, an amount of \$1 and \$1 respectively, were recorded by the Company as stock-based equity awards with respect to Consultant16.

-g.
-In June 2020, the Company entered into a three month agreement with a consultant ("Consultant15") to provide services to the Company with respect to financing and strategic advisory.
-Pursuant to said agreement and in partial consideration for such consulting services, the Company agreed to issue to Consultant13 warrants to purchase up to 7,500 shares of the Company's common stock upon execution of the agreement.
-The warrants are fully vested and exercisable at \$1.3 per share.
-Unexercised options shall expire on March 2022.
+c.
+In October 2020, the Company entered into a twelve month agreement with a consultant ("Consultant17") to provide services to the Company including assisting the Company to promote, market and sell the Company's technology to potential customers.
+Pursuant to said agreement and in partial consideration for such consulting services, the Company agreed to issue to Consultant17 options to purchase up to 15,000 shares of the Company's common stock upon execution of the agreement.
+The options are exercisable at \$1.10 per share and shall vest in 3 equal instalments every twelve months starting October 2021.
+Unexercised options shall expire 4 years from the effective date.

-During 2020, an amount of \$4, was recorded by the Company as stock-based equity awards with respect to Consultant15.
+During 2021 and 2020, an amount of \$8 and \$3 respectively, were recorded by the Company as stock-based equity awards with respect to Consultant17.